Helping Parents & Local Communities

 Make opportunities for your teen to start a conversation with you.
 For example, take them grocery shopping with you, walk the dog together, give them lifts, do the dishes together.

-Do not assume that your teen knows how you feel about underage drinking.
-Clearly communicate your expectations and devise a set of family expectations in relation to alcohol.
+Do not assume that your teen knows how you feel about underage drinking, cannabis or vaping.
+Clearly communicate your expectations and devise a set of family expectations.

-Avoid having a conversation about alcohol as they are walking out the door with their friends.
+Avoid having a conversation as they are walking out the door with their friends and make sure there is time to talk.

 Have a conversation with your teen as opposed to lecturing them.
 Tell them how you feel and ask them their thoughts as well.